tony-42069/clawdia-ai/README.md

-# 🖤 Clawdia - Your Personal Demon Girlfriend
+# 🖤 Clawdia - Your Personal Goth Girlfriend

 **OpenClaw as your girlfriend.** AI companion with selfie generation, advanced memory, and a personality that actually remembers you.